angular-schule/website-articles/blog/2025-05-resource-api/README.md

 To start, let's consider a scenario implemented in the classic way, without the new Resource API.

 We want to display a list of books in a component, which will be loaded via HTTP from a server.
-The corresponding `BookStoreService` already exists and is injected via dependency injection.
+The corresponding `BookStore` service already exists and is injected via dependency injection.
 The `getAll()` method in the service uses Angular's `HttpClient` and returns an Observable.

 In the component, we need a `books` property to cache the data for display in the template.
 The property is initialized as a signal, following modern practices.